 Other testing: Magnetic resonance imaging (MRI) of the brain with and without contrast for abnormalities suggestive of autoimmune encephalitis is very useful in patients with limbic encephalitis, usually showing increased FLAIR/T2 signal involving one or both temporal lobes.
 It is possible that the MRI may be read as normal.
 FDG-PET is suggested to be more sensitive than MRI and 18fluorodeoxyglucose (18F-FDG) PET imaging has been reported to typically reveal medial temporal lobe hypermetabolism even in MRI-negative or inconclusive cases.
 The FDG-Pet is particularly important for patients with limbic encephalitis who often have normal or non-specific MRI findings.
 EEG (often sleep deprived so the neurologist can see how your brain is functioning when it is tired or a 24 hour EEG) possibilities include: e.g., extreme delta brush and generalized rhythmic delta activity in anti-NMDAR encephalitis, low wave activity in temporal lobes, diffuse slowing, and epileptic activity.
 Any one of these are a possible finding of evidence.
+This summary, Using Electroencephalogram (EEG) for quicker diagnosis and prediction of the likely course for patients with Autoimmune Encephalitis, is written for the layperson via our partnership with Monash University.
 Cat scan may be performed for a tumor search, Lumbar puncture for any signs of inflammation or disease in the central nervous system.

 Due to the broad spectrum of initial symptoms seen in AE, data shows that the correct initial diagnosis of Autoimmune Encephalitis is often missed or delayed.
 Hence, clinicians in neurological and psychiatric hospitals should consider AE in the differential diagnosis of cases with atypical clinical presentations.